-TACTICS PROGRESS for 2023 (1) Increase participation in established Violence Prevention Taskforce to promote police-community relations and create educational resources for violence interruption program.
-(1) Attended scheduled VPTF meetings and event and education subcommittees.
-Participated in WAVE Violence Prevention event on 7/29/23.
+TACTICS PROGRESS for 2024 (1) Increase participation in established Violence Prevention Taskforce to promote police-community relations and create educational resources for violence interruption program.
+(1) VPTF had two events in FY24 and met every other month as a community workgroup.
+The group experienced changes in leadership and thus maintained their level of special events.
+They are currently working to re-establish sub committees to find new events.
 (2) Distribute and promote education on violence.
-(2) Distributed 40 flyers and coloring pages from OSF branded "Doesn't' Kill to Ask" campaign.
-Engaged in community conversations about gun safety at 7/29/23 event.
+(2) In FY24, information on gun safety was distributed at VPTF event, which saw approximately 300 attendees.

 HEALTHY EATING.
-Over two-thirds (69%) of residents report no consumption or low consumption (1-2 servings per day) of fruits and vegetables per day.
+Over two-thirds (69%) of residents report no consumption or low consumption (one to two servings per day) of fruits and vegetables per day.
 Note that the percentage of residents who consume five or more servings per day is only 4%.
 The most prevalent reasons for failing to eat more fruits and vegetables were dislike and affordability.